tensorflow/compression/docs/api_docs/python/tfc/Y4MDataset.md

 In this case the output of the function will be assumed to consist of `tf.Tensor` objects with the types defined by `output_types` and with the shapes which are either unknown or defined by `output_shapes`.

-Note: The current implementation of `Dataset.from_generator()` uses `tf.numpy_function` and inherits the same constraints.
-In particular, it requires the dataset and iterator related operations to be placed on a device in the same process as the Python program that called `Dataset.from_generator()`.
-The body of `generator` will not be serialized in a `GraphDef`, and you should not use this method if you need to serialize your model and restore it in a different environment.

 Note: If `generator` depends on mutable global variables or other external state, be aware that the runtime may invoke `generator` multiple times